typelead/eta-hackage/README.md

 ### Overview

-We have categorized the packages from Hackage below in relation to ETA support.
+We have categorized the packages from Hackage below in relation to `epm` support.
 If a package from Hackage has not been listed here, it means no one has tried to build it and categorize it.

-If you would like to have a given package/version made compatible with ETA, you can:
+If you would like to have a given package/version made compatible with `epm`, you can:

 - Submit an [issue](https://github.com/typelead/eta-hackage/issues/new)
 - Ask us on [Gitter](https://gitter.im/typelead/eta)

 ### Supported Packages
-These packages are supported by ETA.
+These packages are supported by `epm`.
 - [Adaptive-0.1](https://hackage.haskell.org/package/Adaptive-0.1)
 - [agum-2.6](https://hackage.haskell.org/package/agum-2.6)
 - [array-0.5.1.1](https://hackage.haskell.org/package/array-0.5.1.1)